 Ralf Schumacher, then, not having bigger targets at his disposal, lashes out at Eddie Irvine who has always criticised him:

 "We had planned tyre tests.
 We will continue testing with the same drivers.
-The gap to the Williams?
+The gap to Williams?
 We are refining a proven single-seater, they are covering the first kilometres with the new car".

-Commented the spokesman of the parliamentary services committee Isa Al Mutawa.
-The request for the USD 200.000.000 needed to begin construction of the circuit was therefore rejected.
+Comments the spokesman of the parliamentary services committee Isa Al Mutawa.
+The request for the 200.000.000 dollars, needed to begin construction of the circuit, was therefore rejected.
 According to the Gulf Daily News, there is still a chance: the issue will be discussed by the Shura, the emirally appointed consultative assembly.
-If the Shura is in favour, the project would be discussed by the National Assembly (parliament plus Shura).
-Formula One boss Bernie Ecclestone had agreed to organise a race in Bahrain since 2004.
-The Arab world, more tolerant than Europe towards the advertising of another vice, tobacco, would thus have its own major motor racing event.Bahrain, population 650.000, capital Manama, had won the competition from countries like Dubai and Egypt thanks to the efforts of the heir to the crown, a great motorsport enthusiast.
+If the Shura is in favour, the project would be discussed by the National Assembly (Parliament plus Shura).
+Formula 1 boss Bernie Ecclestone had agreed to organise a race in Bahrain since 2004.
+The Arab world, more tolerant than Europe towards the advertising of another vice, tobacco, would thus have its own major motor racing event.
+Bahrain, with a population of 650,000 people and its capital Manama, had won the competition from countries like Dubai and Egypt thanks to the efforts of the heir to the crown, a great motorsport enthusiast.
 While Ecclestone negotiates, Scuderia Ferrari sets itself a difficult and ambitious goal: to improve the best Ferrari ever.
-In Maranello they have been working on it since at least July, when they closed the world file in record time.
-The result is parked inside the Nuova Logistica factory, hidden by a tarpaulin that will be lifted on Friday 7 February 2003 at 11:00 a.m..
-On the track, the F2003 will take to the track on Monday at Fiorano with Michael Schumacher, while in the race we will see it on the Easter weekend at Imola (18-20 April 2003).
-The new features are covered by military secrecy, but rumours anticipate a single-seater revolutionised in some parts and refined in others.
-New is the 052 engine designed by Paolo Martinelli and Gilles Simon, which has undergone a slimming treatment that has succeeded in the miracle of making it lose kilos (about six) and centimetres, while gaining more horsepower.
-The top speed could reach the threshold of 19.000 rpm, at least during qualifying.
-On the dyno the engine performed well and now it will have to pass a long test on the track, because reliability is considered a fundamental value at Maranello.
+In Maranello they have been working on it since at least July, when they closed the world championship in record time.
+The result is parked inside the Nuova Logistica factory, hidden by a tarpaulin that will be lifted on Friday, February 7, 2003 at 11:00 am.
+The F2003 will take to the track on Monday at Fiorano with Michael Schumacher, while on the Easter weekend it will be competing at Imola (April 18-20, 2003).
+The new features are covered by absolute secrecy, but rumours anticipate a single-seater revolutionised in some parts and refined in others.
+New is the 052 engine designed by Paolo Martinelli and Gilles Simon, which underwent a slimming treatment that succeeded in the miracle of making it lose kilos (about six) and centimetres, while gaining more horsepower.
+The top speed could reach the threshold of 19.000 RPM, at least during qualifying.
+On the bench the engine performed well and now it will have to pass a long test on the track, because reliability is considered a fundamental value at Maranello.
 On chassis and aerodynamics the work of Rory Byrne, the father of the record-breaking single-seaters, has been long and complex.

-"I used to see the lights on in the middle of the night in the wind tunnel".
+"In the middle of the night I often saw the lights on in the wind tunnel".

 President Luca Montezemolo revealed before Christmas.
 By reducing the size of the cast titanium gearbox, it was possible to shrink the rear of the single-seater even further in the so-called coke zone, a solution that other teams have copied.
-One of the strengths of the F2002 had been the tyres, built to Ferrari's specifications by Bridgestone.
+One of the strengths of the F2002 had been the tyres, specifically built for Ferrari by Bridgestone.
 The agreement with the Japanese company has been renewed.
 The only unknown factor: the wet weather tyres.
 The regulations no longer allow two tyres (intermediate and rain): Ferrari is opting for the intermediate because, in the event of a downpour, the race is usually slowed down by the entry of the safety car.
 A separate discussion deserves the electronics.
 Everything is the same as before until the French Grand Prix; from Silverstone the traction control, the fully automatic gearbox and - perhaps - the start control will disappear.
 Ferrari has continued the development of its microchips: tests without electronics will begin late in the season and will also affect the tyres, which without the help of technology wear out faster.
 The aim is to win the constructors' title for the fifth time in a row and the drivers' title for the fourth.
-There is no talk of records: 2002 remains an unrepeatable season.Williams-Bmw is scary, despite stuttering during the first tests.
-McLaren-Mercedes is expected to grow, even though it will debut with a hybrid car, a preview of the one yet to be presented.
+There is no talk of records: 2002 remains an unrepeatable season.
+Williams-Bmw is scary, despite some difficulties during the first tests.
+McLaren-Mercedes is expected to improve, even though it will debut with a hybrid car, a preview of the one yet to be presented.
 The protagonists of the ceremony in Maranello, in front of 600 journalists from all over the world, will be President Montezemolo, the Head of Sports Management Jean Todt, technicians, mechanics and, of course, the drivers.
-With a novelty: alongside World Champion Michael Schumacher, deputy Rubens Barrichello and test driver Luca Badoer, Brazilian Felipe Massa will take part in the group photo in place of Luciano Burti.
-Originally from São Paulo like Rubens Barrichello, Felipe Massa will be 22 years old on 25 April 2003.
+With a novelty: alongside World Champion Michael Schumacher, deputy Rubens Barrichello and test driver Luca Badoer, the Brazilian Felipe Massa will take part in the group photo in place of Luciano Burti.
+Originally from São Paulo like Rubens Barrichello, Felipe Massa will be 22 years old on April 25, 2003.
 He has a jockey's physique (166 centimetres in height for 59 kilos) and a good talent that has so far been overshadowed by impetuosity (at Sauber, they still haven't forgiven him for all the single-seaters he has wrecked).
 His CV includes a European title in Formula Renault and one in Formula 3000, as well as four points in Formula 1 last year.
 Not much, but the future in red is his.
-Say goodbye to Luciano Burti, who will race in Formula Nissan:
+Luciano Burti, who will race in Formula Nissan, says goodbye:

 "I am grateful to Ferrari for the opportunity it gave me in 2002.
 It was a fantastic experience, which allowed me to improve.
 I had an agreement for the 2003 season, but because of my good relationship with the team, they agreed to let me go".